bryantco/bryantco.github.io/docs/index.markdown

 ---

 Hi there!
 I am a current senior at the University of Southern California. <br> <br>
-In 2021-22, I will be a MA in Public Policy, Certificate in Research Methods (MACRM) student at the University of Chicago.
+Starting fall 2021, I will be a MA in Public Policy, Certificate in Research Methods (MACRM) student at the University of Chicago.

 <div class="hero">
   	<img class="feature-img" src="{{ 'assets/lagoatitlan.jpg' | relative_url }}" />